brianhill/ancient-astronomy/daily_schedule-term_2.md

 * Preparation for Monday, Sept.
 25 &mdash; As Assignment 5, complete [Ascension and Spherical Trigonometry](./assignments/AscensionsAndSphericalTrigonometryAssignment.pdf) &mdash; Finish reading Chapter 2 of Evans &mdash; Choose a calculation from Chapter 2 that you believe is interesting and instructive and prepare to present it
 * Preparation for Thursday, Sept.
 28 &mdash; Clara and Mac are building and demonstrating [a sundial](./resources/SundialForDeepSprings.pdf) &mdash; Hexi presented the relationship between latitude and the length of the shortest (or longest) night on the summer (or winter) solstice &mdash; The reading is to end of Evans Section 3.4, p.
 141
+* Brian's Lightning [Trig Refresher](./resources/TrigRefresher.pdf) (should help with the geometry we have been doing a lot of lately)

 ### Week 6 &mdash; Calendrical Systems